inmalva/neurophotobotwww/README.md

-# NeuroPhoto Bot - Static Website
+# NeuroPhotoBot - Static Website

-This is the static website for NeuroPhoto Bot, hosted on GitHub Pages.
+This is the static website for NeuroPhotoBot, hosted on GitHub Pages.

 ## About

-NeuroPhoto Bot is a Telegram Mini App that provides AI-powered personalized photo generation services.
+NeuroPhotoBot is a Telegram Mini App that provides AI-powered personalized photo generation services.
 This website contains information about the service and legal documents.

 ## Live Website